 Our dedicated Crime Team can ensure you have representation at the Police Station, Magistrates Court, Crown Court or Appeal Court depending on your requirements.

-Please contact me for a free no obligation chat about your criminal matter on 01536 276300, or use our online enquiry form.
+Please contact us for a free no obligation chat about your criminal matter on 01536 276300, or use our online enquiry form.

 At Seatons, we are fortunate to have a dedicated team of experts and caseworkers who specialise in road traffic and motoring offences.
 Their expertise is invaluable in this particular area of law whereby simple errors of judgement can sometimes have devastating and far-reaching consequences.
 We strive to make sure your case goes through as smoothly as possible, and this page will provide you with a brief overview of the main types of offences associated with motoring.